SeokLeeUS/seokleeus.github.io/_posts/2019-06-18-self-driving-car.md

 ## Submission note:

-   - Path following doesn't work when camera is turned on (without camera on, it works) @ workspace environment, rospy rate has been adjusted @ tl_detector as 5hz @waypoint_updater as 15hz, but no luck.
-   - in order to mitigate the latency issue which influences path following, I had added a method to take only 1 image out of 3 for classification, but no luck.
-   - It took so long time to troubleshoot and mitigate the latency.
-   - I had asked Udacity to look at if the simulator has changed at some point.
+Path following functionality is not working as expected when the camera is enabled.
+The issue does not occur when the camera is disabled.

+To address potential latency issues, I adjusted the rospy rates for tl_detector to 5Hz and waypoint_updater to 15Hz.
+Additionally, I implemented a strategy to process only one image every three frames for classification.
+Unfortunately, these measures did not resolve the problem.

+Troubleshooting the issue has been time-consuming.
+I've also reached out to Udacity to inquire about potential changes to the simulator.

-   - Until the discussion happens with Udacity, what I can demonstrate for the final submission are,
+Until a resolution is found, I can demonstrate the following:

-     - without camera on, path following works.
-See simulation result #1.
-     - at steady state manual mode in front of the nearest traffic signal, the classifier detects the red stop signal correctly.
-See simulation result #2.
+Path following without camera: The path following algorithm works as expected when the camera is disabled.
+(See Simulation Result #1)
+Traffic light detection: The classifier accurately detects red stop signals at steady state in manual mode.
+(See Simulation Result #2)

 ## Simulation environment: